Locyyx64/crypto-fetch/README.md

 A simple cryptocurrency tracker, made with Python.
 It uses Selenium as it's web scraper, and firefox as the webdriver itself.
 (Geckodriver)
 Note: It's development is still in progress, so do not be surprised, if you come across any bugs.

+**Only usable on a Linux machine.
+If you are on Windows, change the directory to the webdriver in the code.**

 Unfortunately, it can only search 100 cryptocurrencies at max, because I haven't figured out what to do with the CAPTCHA yet.
 Enjoy! ;)